KrylixZA/Shared-WebApi-Core/README.md

 * JWT security integration with the `[Authorize]` annotation.

 # Guides

+## Installation
+To install this library you can simply reference it as follows:
+`dotnet add PROJECT package Shared.WebApi.Core --source "https://nuget.pkg.github.com/krylixza/index.json"`

 ## Global Exception Handler
 To utilize the global exception handler, you will need to the following:
 1. Create your own implementation of [IErrorMessageSelector](src/Shared.WebApi.Core/Errors/IErrorMessageSelector.cs).